Walt Jung

-Walter G Jung, commonly known as Walt Jung, is an American electronic engineer and author.
+Walter G Jung, commonly known as Walt Jung, is an American electronics engineer and author.
 He worked for Linear Technology and Analog Devices.
 He has written a number of books, the most popular of which is the IC Op Amp Cookbook, which has been in print since 1974.

 He was named a Fellow of the Audio Engineering Society in 1979 for his work on distortion in operational amplifiers.
 He also was named to Electronic Design’s Engineering Hall of Fame in 2002.
 He is highly regarded as a design engineer.